Chronic fatigue syndrome

 Additional symptoms that have been associated with CFS include abdominal bloating, urinary problems, alcohol intolerance, and sensitivity to light and loud noise.

 It is very difficult to diagnose chronic fatigue syndrome.
 Diagnosis focuses on symptom criteria, especially unexplained and profound fatigue that has lasted at least 6 months.
+The symptoms of CFS tend to come on suddenly in most individuals affected by the condition.

 Personal and Medical History